Kotlin/kotlinx.coroutines/docs/flow.md

 	at ...
 -->

-> Note that we had to use a fully qualified name of [kotlinx.coroutines.withContext] function in this example to demonstrate this exception.
+> Note that we had to use a fully qualified name of [kotlinx.coroutines.withContext][withContext] function in this example to demonstrate this exception.
 A short name of `withContext` would have resolved to a special stub function that produces compilation error to prevent us from running into this problem.